-People often think that the only time children have to resist the temptation to act as an intermediary between their parents is when their parents go through a divorce, but speaking from experience it doesn’t start there.
+People often think that the only time children have to resist the temptation to act as an intermediary between their parents is when their parents go through a divorce, but it doesn’t start there.

-What we don’t always see or realise is that every issue we can’t agree on that ends up in a disagreement, also becomes an issue for children who will sometimes resist the temptation to get involved.
+What parents don’t always see or realise, is that every issue they can’t agree on that ends up in a disagreement, also becomes an issue for their children who will try to resist the temptation to get involved.
 It’s easy for children to get caught up in their parents’ disagreements.

-From my own experience it’s not only important for children’s emotional health but for their physical and spiritual health and wellbeing too.
+It’s not only important for a child’s emotional health but for their physical and spiritual health too and that of the parent.